General

 (vi) Trading in Transferable Development Rights (TDRs).

-It is to be noted or specified particularly that the clarification has been provided that Real Estate Business does not include development of any townships, construction of residential or commercial premises, roads, or bridges.
-It has also been stated and also should be understand that entities which are proprietorship or partnership concerns having made investments complying with the FEMA regulations are not allowed to engage in the Print Media industry or sector.
+It is to be noted or specified particularly that the clarification has been provided that the Real Estate Business does not include the development of any townships, the construction of residential or commercial premises, roads, or bridges.
+It has also been stated and should be understood that entities, whether proprietorship or partnership concerns, having made investments in compliance with FEMA regulations, are not allowed to engage in the Print Media industry or sector.

-In addition to the above-stipulated organizations, investment in the form of FDI is also prohibited in certain other sectors like:
+In addition to the above-stipulated organisations, investment in the form of FDI is also prohibited in certain other sectors, like:

 (i) Retail Trading